rmnavr/fptk/README.md

 These macros should be used together with [lenses](https://github.com/ingolemo/python-lenses) library.
 They simplify lens definition, composition and application.
+> Lenses is Haskell-inspired library for working with deeply nested immutable data.

 ### `lns` macro in details